 Adviser Investments Background

-The staff at Adviser Investments includes nine certified financial planners (CFP), three chartered financial analysts (CFA), one chartered retirement planning counselor (CRPC), one certified senior advisor (CSA), one certified private wealth advisor (CPWA), one chartered financial consultant (ChFC), one chartered life underwriter (CLU) and one accredited wealth management advisor (AWMA).
+The staff at Adviser Investments includes such certifications as certified financial planner (CFP), chartered financial analyst (CFA), chartered retirement planning counselor (CRPC), certified senior advisor (CSA), certified private wealth advisor (CPWA), accredited investment fiduciary (AIF) and accredited wealth management advisor (AWMA).

 Adviser Investments has nearly 4,000 client accounts.
 Its client base includes individuals, high-net-worth individuals, privately held businesses, pension plans, profit-sharing plans, estates, trusts and charitable organizations.

-Adviser Investments has different account minimum requirements for each of its investment programs and services.
+The firm requires a minimum relationship size of $350,000.
+Adviser Investments also has different account minimum requirements for some of its investment programs and services to participate in each one.
 The minimum investment required to participate in each program is as follows:

 Services Offered by Adviser Investments